Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 12.2 Election of Officers

-All Officers shall be elected by the Board of Governors.
+All Officers, except the Past President, shall be elected by the Board of Governors.
 The election shall take place in December or January of the following year but before the Annual Meeting.
 Members may not serve as an Officer or a Governor concurrently.

 12.3 Officers Compensation